Hellraiser: Revelations: Plot

 Another flashback reveals that Nico solved the puzzle box, opening a portal to the realm of the Cenobites: extra-dimensional sadomasochists led by Pinhead.
 Steven flees, but Nico is taken to the Cenobites' realm to be subjected to extreme torture and mutilation.
 Later, while having rough sex with a prostitute, Nico is able to communicate with Steven through the puzzle box and convinces him to kill the prostitute to allow him to escape from hell, emerging skinless and emaciated.
 Steven later kills several more prostitutes so their blood can be used to regenerate Nico, but he is unable to regrow his skin.
 When Steven finally balks at helping him, Nico kills Steven and takes his skin.
 Dying, Steven uses the puzzle box to contact the Cenobites and become one of them to get revenge.

 The "Steven" holding the families hostage is revealed to really be Nico wearing Steven's skin, who taunts the families.
-He reveals that one of the reasons why he and Steven ran away from home was because they were both angry that Steven's father and Nico's mother were secretly having an adulterous affair with each other.
+He reveals that one of the reasons why he and Steven ran away from home was because they were both angry that Ross and Nico's mother Kate were secretly having an adulterous affair with each other.
 He demands that Emma solve the puzzle box for him, intending for the Cenobites to take her in his place, thus assuring his freedom.
-Emma opens the portal and summons the Cenobites—including Steven— who kill Nico's mother for speaking out of turn.
+Emma opens the portal and summons the Cenobites—including Steven— who kill Kate for speaking out of turn.
 Nico attempts to barter his life for Emma's, and while Pinhead notes that Emma has a dark sexual desire that he admires, he refuses and chooses to reclaim Nico for further experiments.

-As Nico is taken away, Emma's father shoots and kills him in a dying act of revenge.
-Displeased at having lost a victim, the Cenobites take Emma's mother as a replacement for Nico.
-Her father apologizes, then dies in Emma's arms.
+As Nico is taken away, Ross shoots and kills him in a dying act of revenge.
+Displeased at having lost a victim, the Cenobites take Sarah as a replacement for Nico.
+Ross apologizes, then dies in Emma's arms.
 Left alone, Emma reaches for the puzzle box.